The Blackstone Hotel: In popular culture

 In addition to its celebrity guests and its contributions to political parlance, the Blackstone has a place in popular culture.
 Among its uses in cinema, it hosted the banquet where Al Capone smashes a guest's head with a baseball bat in the Brian De Palma film The Untouchables, a party in The Hudsucker Proxy, and Tom Cruise's pre-pool tourney stay in The Color of Money.
 Also, the 1996–2000 television series Early Edition was set in this building, featuring a man (Kyle Chandler) who lives in the hotel and receives the newspaper a day in advance.

 The hotel is referenced as part of a major plot point in the play Cat on a Hot Tin Roof by Tennessee Williams and the accompanying film.

-The hotel is also briefly featured in Alfred Hitchcock's 1959 thriller, North By Northwest with actor Cary Grant.
-There are two short shots of the front entrance from Michigan Ave., in which the street address "1212" is seen.
-This address reference can be seen on the paper pad he inspects after Eva Marie Saint's character, Eve Kendall, pencils "1212 Michigan Ave" during a phone call from her room at The Plaza hotel in New York.